Overview

 - Mount Juliet Estate: https://www.mountjuliet.ie/ (Tel +353 85 765 2751)

-- Woodstock Gardens: Open seasonally; check local tourism office for opening times.
+- Woodstock Gardens: Open seasonally; check with the local tourist office for current hours.